-A sodium chloride system (NaCI) is probably the most common brine water used in drilling, completion, and workover operations due to its availability.
+NaCl system is probably the most common brine water used in drilling, completion, and workover operations due to its availability.
 The maximum density for a sodium chloride brine is 10.0 Ib/gal at 60 °F. Note that a density of 9.7 Ib/gal is relatively easy to achieve.
 The range from 9.7 to 10.0 Ib/gal requires special attention.

-Calcium chloride mixtures are used commonly when densities from 9.7 to 11.6 Ib/gal are required.
+The Calcium Chloride mixtures are used commonly when densities from 9.7 to 11.6 Ib/gal are required.
 The CaCl2 fluid is used in many workover and com- pletion operations.
 The freezing (crystallization) point of an 11.6-lb/gal CaCl2 brine is 44°F, which may cause operating difficulties at low surface temperatures.

 Brine systems requiring densities to 15.1 Ib/gal use a two-salt mixture of calcium chloride and calcium bromide (CaCI2and CaBr2).
 The basic ingredient of this brine is a calcium bromide solution with a density of 14.1 to 14.3 Ib/gal.
 The density can be increased to 15.1 Ib/gal by adding calcium chloride flakes or pellets.
 Care must be taken for cold weather formulation by mixing proper amounts of calcium chloride and calcium bromide to maintain the solution above its freezing point during cool weather.